Follow Specific Guidance

 Be sure to follow any specific guidance provided by NIJ regarding the format and content of your progress reports.
 Respond to any special reporting requirements specified in the award terms and conditions, as well as any award specific reporting requirements.

 The Research Performance Progress Report (pdf, 26 pages) (RPPR) has adopted a uniform format for reporting performance progress on federally funded research projects.
-NIJ requires that awardee's semi-annual and final progress reports address the following categories in the RPPR:
+All organizations or individuals receiving funds from NIJ for research, development, and evaluation projects must submit their semi-annual progress reports using the format outlined below based on the following categories of the RPPR:

 What are the major goals of the project?